 About Activate Overtown

-Tactical urbanism is a community-led approach that uses short-term, low-cost, and scalable interventions—like pop-up parks, art installations, and bike lanes—to catalyze long-term change to neighborhood safety and connectivity.
+Tactical Urbanism is a community-led approach that uses short-term, low-cost, and scalable interventions—like pop-up parks, art installations, and sidewalk decals—to catalyze long-term change to neighborhood safety and connectivity.

-This tactical urbanism project will be a community-led design that creates immediate changes to the built environment and builds momentum for more improvements while forming trust, partnerships, and improved relationships.
-Our aim through this project will also be to hire and train residents as Community Liaisons that will support the development and implementation of the project.
-UHP will build their capacity and knowledge about critical issues related to the built environment and community health.
-This will be done through several trainings and on the job experience through project related tasks, like outreach and site visits.
-In addition, to training and supervision related to the project, UHP will provide and coordinate career path training that would provide Community Liaisons opportunities to further their professional goals and gain relevant job skills.
+This tactical urbanism project is a community-led design that creates immediate changes to the built environment and builds momentum for more improvements while forming trust, partnerships, and improved relationships.
+Our aim through this project has also been to hire and train residents as Community Liaisons that will support the development and implementation of the project.
+UHP has built their capacity and knowledge about critical issues related to the built environment and community health.
+This is being done through several trainings and on the job experience through project related tasks, like outreach and site visits.
+In addition, to training and supervision related to the project, UHP has provided and coordinate career path training that would provide Community Liaisons opportunities to further their professional goals and gain relevant job skills.

 Outreach and Outcomes

-The outreach portion of the project will engage residents and partners, gather their input and ideas, and ensure that these are represented in the built environment changes.
-The outreach will also provide an opportunity for community members to learn about ongoing issues in their communities, particularly as they relate to the intersection of health and the built environment, the implementation of other transportation projects, and advocating for changes they want to see in their community.
+The first phase of outreach for this project was to engage residents and partners, gather their input and ideas, and ensure that these are represented in the built environment changes.
+The outreach also provided an opportunity for community members to learn about ongoing issues in their communities, particularly as they relate to the intersection of health and the built environment, the implementation of other transportation projects, and advocating for changes they want to see in their community.